A Block Coordinate Descent Method for Nonsmooth Composite Optimization under Orthogonality Constraints: Introduction

-\textbf{$\blacktriangleright$ Block Coordinate Descent Methods.} (Block) coordinate descent is a classical and powerful algorithm that solves optimization problems by iteratively performing minimization along (block) coordinate directions \cite{TsengY09,XuY13}.
-This algorithm breaks the original problem into multiple subproblems and solves them separably and efficiently.
-BCD methods have recently gained attention in solving nonconvex optimization problems, including sparse optimization \cite{Yuan2020Dec}, $k$-means clustering \cite{NieXWWLL22}, structured nonconvex minimization \cite{yuan2021coordinate,yuan2022coordinateFractional}, recurrent neural network\cite{massart2022coordinate}, and multi-layer convolutional networks \cite{BibiGKR19,zeng2019global}.
+\textbf{$\blacktriangleright$ Block Coordinate Descent Methods.} Block Coordinate Descent (BCD) is a classical and powerful algorithm that solves optimization problems by iteratively performing minimization along (block) coordinate directions \cite{TsengY09,XuY13}.
+The BCD methods have recently gained attention in solving nonconvex optimization problems, including sparse optimization \cite{yuan2023smoothing,Yuan2020Dec}, $k$-means clustering \cite{NieXWWLL22}, structured nonconvex minimization \cite{yuan2022coordinateFractional,yuan2021coordinate}, recurrent neural network \cite{massart2022coordinate}, and multi-layer convolutional networks \cite{BibiGKR19,zeng2019global}.
 BCD methods have also been used in \cite{shalit2014coordinate,massart2022coordinate} for solving optimization problems with orthogonal group constraints.
-However, their column-based BCD methods are only limited to solve smooth minimization problems with $k=2$ and $r=n$ (Refer to Section 4.2 in \cite{shalit2014coordinate}).
-Our row-based BCD methods can solve general nonsmooth problems with $k\geq 2$ and $r\leq n$.
+However, their column-wise BCD methods are Limited to solving smooth minimization problems with $k=2$ and $r=n$ (refer to Section 4.2 in \cite{shalit2014coordinate}).
+Our row-wise BCD methods can solve coordinate-wise nonsmooth problems with $k\geq 2$ and $r\leq n$.
 The work of \cite{Gau2019} proposes a parallelizable column-wise BCD scheme for solving the subproblems of their proximal linearized augmented Lagrangian algorithm.
-Impressive parallel scalability under parallel environment of their algorithm is demonstrated.
-We stress that the these two \bfit{column-based} BCD methods are different from our \bfit{row-based} BCD method.
+Impressive parallel scalability in a parallel environment of their algorithm is demonstrated.
+We stress that our \textbf{row-wise} BCD methods differ from the two \textbf{column-wise} counterparts.